issame/node-osmo/README.md

 This project is intended to be used with the latest Active LTS release of Node.js.

+## Documentation

+For usage examples, please check the [examples](/examples/) folder.
+Proper API documentation is coming at some point.

+## Known issues

+BLE (noble library) acts differently on each platform.
+I have not got this library fully stable yet.
+PRs are welcome.

 ## Available Scripts

 - `clean` - remove coverage data, Jest cache and transpiled files,